 Interested in discovering some more of Samoan cuisine?
 Check out my recipe for Puligi – a lovely spiced steamed cake that’s another sweet breakfast treat, especially eaten during the holidays.

-IN THE MAKING – HOW TO MAKE PANIKEKE – SAMOAN BANANA DONUTS
+HOW TO MAKE PANIKEKE – SAMOAN BANANA DONUTS

 These are crispy on the outside, but soft and fluffy on the inside.
 Even with the glaze, they are only mildly sweet and make a great breakfast or tea time snack.

 Panikeke – Samoan Banana Donuts ~ Coconut Glaze

 - 1 very ripe mashed banana

 - 1 tablespoon cinnamon

 - In a large bowl, combine flour, sugar, salt and baking powder in a large bowl.

 - In a small bowl, combine the banana with vanilla and water.
 Stir to combine.
 Add this to the dry ingredients and mix to form a thick batter.
 The consistency should be like muffin batter.
 Let it rest for 5 minutes.

 - Meanwhile, combine the cinnamon and sugar and mix to combine.
 Spread it on a plate.